DATA-606-SPRING-2022/Eskarteek_DATA606/README.md

 # DATA606 Capstone Project

-##                           Risk Management for any Organization using data analytics and Sentiment analysis
+##                           Risk Management using data analytics and Natural Language processing

 What is your issue of interest (provide sufficient background information)?